An alphabetical list. Please be sure to notice the link to HyperBibliography of Medieval English at the end of the page.

 Les Archives de Litterature du Moyen Age (ARLIMA) was founded in 2005 for students and researchers specializing in the Middle Ages because creation of a bibliography on an author or a text has become so much more arduous because of the proliferation of printed and electronic bibliographical tools at scholars' disposal.
 It provides as full bibliographic coverage as possible on a large number of authors and texts from the Middle Ages, mainly French and Latin languages, but not excluding other Western European languages.
 Not exhaustive.
 Maybe not even completely accurate.
 It is not a directory of internet sites, but of printed works, mostly.

 Includes the full-text of the Divine Comedy in Italian and commentaries from over 70 authors in Latin, Italian and English.
+Dante Lab is their customizable, digital workspace for scholarly analysis of Dante Alighieri’s Divine Comedy, where you can compare editions, translations and commentaries, up to four texts at once.

 Sponsored by Univ. of York.
 Contains over 80 romances, with date and place of composition, verse form, authorship and sources, extant MSS and early modern imprints, along with list of modern editions and plot summaries.